regal/regal/docs/overview/game.md

 The Regal `Game` object is the API through which games are played.

 In a sense, any operation on a Regal game can be thought of as a pure function.
-A request (consisting of the player's command and the game state) is sent to the Game API, and a response (consisting of the game's output and the updated game state) is returned.
+A request (usually containing the game's current state) is sent to the Game API, and a response (consisting of the game's output and the updated game state) is returned.
 The game's source and the original game state are never modified.

 Regal was structured like this so that a client's only responsibilties are: